What does my baby look like in week 22?

 Stretch marks are pink or purple marks that appear on your bump, or possibly boobs and thighs.
 They eventually fade to silver.

 Hormonal changes during pregnancy make your skin more prone to stretch marks as your bump grows.
 Creams that claim to prevent or stop them are unlikely to have any effect, because they can’t penetrate deep enough to where the damage is.

-However, get medical advice from your midwife, doctor or the hospital straight away if you have the following signs:
+This is normal during pregnancy, but get medical advice from your midwife, doctor or the hospital straight away if you have the following signs: